 5 reasons to get organized

 Whether you have a large or small collection of vintage silver jewellery from the Arab world (and beyond), it is important to have some form of collection management in place in order to properly care for them.
 Here are 5 reasons why that matters.

-A more practical reason to have some form of collection management system is to ensure your jewellery receives the practical care it needs.
-Silver may suffer damage from verdigris if it is not stored well, and softer components such as organic material (think cloves and scented paste, but also coral) may deteriorate over time.
+3) Physical care A more practical reason to have some form of collection management system is to ensure your jewellery receives the practical care it needs.
+Silver may suffer damage if it is not stored well (read more about storing here) and softer components such as organic material (think cloves and scented paste, but also coral) may deteriorate over time.
 Especially when you use them actively, like wearing them on a daily basis or integrating them in a dance costume, they need to be looked after.
 In a collection plan, you identify your most vulnerable pieces and set up a regularly scheduled condition check.

 4) Keeping track Another practical reason to actively manage your collection is because as it grows, you will eventually lose track.
 Trust me on this one, there will come a time when you don’t know all your items by heart!
 Keeping an up to date inventory will help you to maintain an overview of your collection, and will enable you to find information quickly should you want to sell or pass on a piece.
 It will also help you document references about similar pieces in books, in museums and online.

 5) Insurance And finally, a cold-hearted but very necessary reason: a sound collection management system will be of use for insurance purposes.
 Keeping a record of your purchases, receipts, maintaining a photo-documentation of your jewellery with an adequate description will prove invaluable if anything were to happen to your jewellery.
 Full documentation, finally, will also be a great help in your will.
 I know it may seem odd to think of it this way, but whether you pass on your collection to your family, or leave it to a museum, having it documented properly will make things considerably easier for those carrying out your wishes.